genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/01_introduction.md

   - introduction
 ---

-In this area, we'll look at the standard message format sent between Genesis processes.
+In this area, we'll look at the network messages which are utilised at front-end and inter-process communications

 - [GenesisSet](../../../server/inter-process-messages/genesisSet/) - a generic message format sent between Genesis processes
 - [Type-safe messages](../../../server/inter-process-messages/type-safe-messages/) that perform message serialization and deserialization.
 These extract metadata information and expose it to the front end.